Maejor

-Brandon Michael Green (born July 23, 1988), better known by his stage name Maejor (formerly Bei Maejor and later Maejor Ali), is an American record producer, rapper, singer, and songwriter from Detroit, Michigan.
-Green has written and produced songs for several prominent artists in the music industry—most extensively Justin Bieber—and is half of the EDM duo Area21, alongside Dutch DJ Martin Garrix.
+Brandon Michael Green (born July 23, 1988), known professionally as Maejor (formerly Bei Maejor and later Maejor Ali), is an American record producer, songwriter, and singer.
+Green is known for having produced and written songs for prominent music industry artists—most notably Canadian singer Justin Bieber.
+He is one half of the EDM duo Area21, which he formed with Dutch DJ Martin Garrix in 2016.